If you are dialysis dependent, you may wonder if you can still take a cruise.

 Hemodialysis treatments are usually done three times per week, with a single treatment lasting for an average of four hours.

-On certain routes, equipment and machinery for this type of treatment are usually carried on board by specialized independent companies like Dialysis at Sea and Cruise Dialysis.
+On certain routes, equipment and machinery for this type of treatment are usually carried on board by specialised independent companies like Dialysis at Sea and Cruise Dialysis.

 What is Peritoneal Dialysis?